Vinnie Hacker: Career

 Hacker began posting videos on TikTok in 2020.
 A "thirst trap" video of him standing in front of his mirror went viral on the platform while he was a junior in high school, earning him hundreds of thousands of followers, and he moved to Los Angeles one week after turning 18 years old, where he lived for eight months before moving to Thousand Oaks; he later became known on TikTok for his lip syncing and other thirst trap–style videos.
 He was a member of Sway Gaming, the TikTok content house Sway House's gaming wing, before departing in early January 2021 and joining the TikTok collective the Hype House later that month.

 Hacker appeared in a Netflix reality television series about the Hype House the following year, which partially focused on his struggles with being overly sexualized online and his desire to move from posting thirst traps to becoming a full-time Twitch streamer.
 The Guardians Adrian Horton referred to him by the show's premiere as the "star du jour" of the Hype House.
 He participated in Social Gloves: Battle of the Platforms, an exhibition boxing match between various YouTubers and TikTokers, in June 2021.
 He fought against YouTuber Deji, whom he knocked out to become the only TikToker of the night to win their match.

 Hacker signed with the management organization Underscore Talent and the esports organization 100 Thieves in 2022, and with Creative Artists Agency and IMG Models in 2023, by which point he had more than 15 million followers on TikTok.
 He was featured in a promotional short film directed by Xavier Dolan for a collaborative capsule collection by H&M and Rabanne in October 2023.
 He was a presenter at the 8th Crunchyroll Anime Awards in March 2024 and starred in advertising campaigns for Hugo Boss and Yves Saint Laurent's MYSLF Le Parfum fragrance in February and October of that year, respectively.
 By mid-2024, Hacker had more than one million followers on Twitch, where he primarily live streams his gameplay of first-person shooters such as Valorant and Apex Legends.
 By 2025, he had more than 4.7 million followers on Instagram.
 He voiced the character of Slur, a mysterious hitman, in Netflix's anime adaptation of Sakamoto Days, which premiered in 2025.

+He is set to appear in the third season of the HBO teen drama series Euphoria, which is scheduled to premiere in 2026.

 Public image

 Hacker has been described in the media as a heartthrob.
 He is also known for his many tattoos.
-In April 2025, he hosted a yard sale at a Los Angeles flea market, with all proceeds benefiting The Trevor Project.